IoT-Smeller/user-app/README.md

 * Once the above steps are completed, you will be able to [run a simulated version of WARN](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device) onto your handheld device and recieve all the product's functionality

 ### Important
-* Everytime a user enters the *local server id* into the login text field, a new user id will be given
+* Everytime a user enters the *local server id* into the Local Server ID text field, a new user id will be given
   * This mimics the creation of a new user, and will hold separate data from other users on the network
 * To login to an existing account, simply enter the corresponding *user id* into the User ID text field
 * Users will only be able to add devices that are detected on the smart home network